• Skip to primary navigation

 • Roast in the hot oven for 45 minutes.

 • Pour the wine around the meat and bake for another 40-45 minutes or until the internal temperature reaches 165 degrees Fahrenheit/ 73 degrees Celsius.
-Use a meat thermometer (Amazon affiliate link).
+Use a meat thermometer (the Amazon affiliate link opens in a new tab).

 • Rest the oven-roasted turkey thigh for 10 minutes at room temperature before slicing while keeping the vegetables warm.